-It is believed that wood pellets as a wood fuel (a form of biofuel) is better than any other kinds of fuel.
-In fact, it can be compared to high quality coal and other similar goods.
+It is believed that wood pellets as a wood fuel (a form of biofuel) are better than any other kind of fuel.
+In fact, it can be compared to high-quality coal and other similar goods.
 Below are some strong points of wood pellets as an alternative fuel.

 • Environmental Friendly

-Wood pellets are generally small – sized, highly dense and compacted unlike other biomass fuels such as wood chips.
+Wood pellets are generally small-sized, highly dense, and compacted unlike other biomass fuels such as wood chips.
 These characteristics would make a stack of wood pellets easy to store and transport.
-Their small, regular and uniform shapes enable them to flow like a fluid resulting on easy feeding on automated heating systems.
+Their small, regular, and uniform shapes enable them to flow like a fluid resulting in easy feeding on automated heating systems.

-Availability has been always one of the concerns in the use of non renewable fuels.
-There may be numerous resources now, but it might create a problem on scarcity in the future.
+Availability has been always one of the concerns in the use of non-renewable fuels.
+There may be numerous resources now, but it might create a problem with scarcity in the future.
 This is where the production of biomass fuels enters.
-Wood pellets, a biomass, are byproducts of saw milling and other similar activity.
+Wood pellets, biomass, are byproducts of sawmilling and other similar activity.
 With this in mind, instead of discarding these waste materials, these can be utilized as a useful alternative source of energy.
 As long as trees are continually growing and a balance between cutting and planting exists, availability would not cause a major problem.

-Aside from being biodegradable, chemicals or additives are not necessary in manufacturing wood pellets.
-A natural substance called lignin is found in wood itself that serves as a binder.
+Aside from being biodegradable, chemicals or additives are not necessary for manufacturing wood pellets.
+A natural substance called lignin is found in the wood itself that serves as a binder.
 A small amount of maize starch is added though sometimes.
-Furthermore, the wood pellets are manufactured from pure and not contaminated woods.
+Furthermore, wood pellets are manufactured from pure and not contaminated woods.

 Ensuring Quality Wood Pellets

-With the gaining popularity of wood pellets as a wood fuel, the manufacturers need to ensure that they are producing high quality wood pellets.
+With the gaining popularity of wood pellets as wood fuel, the manufacturers need to ensure that they are producing high-quality wood pellets.
 The consumers must also at least know the essential properties of good wood pellets.

 Property # 3: Ensure that they are mechanically durable.
-This means that high quality wood pellets can endure numerous handlings.
-They should withstand any kind of operation otherwise they would easily break and wear causing an increase on the number of fines in the pellets.
-Also, it is generally good when wood pellets can stand shipping even in long distance and time.
+This means that high-quality wood pellets can endure numerous handlings.
+They should withstand any kind of operation otherwise they would easily break and wear-causing an increase in the number of fines in the pellets.
+Also, it is generally good when wood pellets can stand shipping even in long-distance and time.

-Property # 4: Check the amount of fines.
-The amount of fines would greatly influence the smoothness and easy flow of wood pellets in the boiler’s fuel feeder.
+Property # 4: Check the number of fines.
+The number of fines would greatly influence the smoothness and easy flow of wood pellets in the boiler’s fuel feeder.
 The greater the amounts of fines present in the wood pellets the greater the likelihood of obstacle in the feeding system of boilers.

 Moreover, minute particles burn faster compared to wood pellets.
-Thus, if numerous fine particles are found in the wood pellets, there is a big probability that they would generate unnecessary intense flame.
-The worst case scenario is it might lead to precipitation of ash that will demand cleaning the burner after cooling it off.
+Thus, if numerous fine particles are found in the wood pellets, there is a big probability that they would generate an unnecessary intense flame.
+The worst-case scenario is it might lead to precipitation of ash that will demand cleaning the burner after cooling it off.

 Wood vs. Wood Pellets: A Comparison

-Wood pellets are highly dense, compressed, low moist materials which are primarily derived from compacted sawdust.
-They have been proven to be effective wood fuel that can be utilized in many heating system machineries.
-As a matter of fact, currently they are gaining popularity among consumers from North America, Denmark, Austria and Sweden.
+Wood pellets are highly dense, compressed, low moist materials that are primarily derived from compacted sawdust.
+They have been proven to be effective wood fuel that can be utilized in many heating system machinery.
+As a matter of fact, currently, they are gaining popularity among consumers from North America, Denmark, Austria, and Sweden.
 Moreover, several other countries are also interested to start manufacturing this kind of wood fuel.

 On the other hand, the usage of wood in heating appliances is still widely utilized among domestic homes.
 The fact that they are abundant in several countries and without a doubt efficient, the demand for wood burning is still high.
 However, there have been many comparisons of these two forms of biomass fuel as to which one is the better alternative fuel.

-During winter season where heat system is generally needed, it cannot be avoided that there would be possibility of power failures in certain areas.
+During the winter season where the heating system is generally needed, it cannot be avoided that there would be the possibility of power failures in certain areas.